Combined Bachelor/Master Option for UF Undergraduates

 Double Counting Courses

-To get an idea about the options you have in substituting graduate courses for undergraduate degree requirements, please read the list of approved substitutions.
 This list, including approved substitutions and course scheduling, is subject to change at any time!
-Accepted combined students are advised to enroll in the undergraduate course they are trying to substitute during regular registration and only drop it once they have successfully registered for the graduate course equivalents.
+Students are advised to enroll in the undergraduate course they are trying to substitute during regular registration and only drop it once they have successfully registered for the graduate course equivalents.